Spithead: History

 The Fleet Review is a British tradition that usually takes place at Spithead, where the monarch reviews the massed Royal Navy.
 The 1937 Coronation Fleet Review and 1953 coronation reviews were two of the largest assembly of warships in history, described by military historian Hedley Paul Willmott as "the last parade of the Royal Navy as the world's greatest and most prodigious navy".

 In July 2007, Admiral Alan West, a former First Sea Lord, took the name Spithead when he was appointed to the House of Lords, taking the title Baron West of Spithead.

 Infrastructure

-Spithead has been strongly defended by four Solent Forts, which complement the Fortifications of Portsmouth.
+Spithead is strongly defended by four Solent Forts, which complement the fortifications of Portsmouth.
 The forts were begun in 1865 under Lord Palmerston and completed by 1880.

-At the eastern end of the approaches to Spithead lies Nab Tower, which is sunk in place over rocks and replaced an earlier light vessel.
+At the eastern end of the approaches to Spithead lies Nab Tower, which is sunk in place over rocks, replacing an earlier light vessel.

-In 2016, several new navigational lights on posts were installed by pile foundation into the seabed at Spithead to be used by the s.
+In 2016, several new Spithead navigational lights were installed on pile driven into the seabed, to be used by the s.

-In popular culture

-In the operetta H.M.S.
-Pinafore by Gilbert and Sullivan, the character "Buttercup" is referred to as "The rosiest, roundest, and reddest beauty in all Spithead".

-In the book series about the naval officer Horatio Hornblower by C. S. Forester, the main protagonist starts off his career by becoming seasick in calm weather on Spithead.